kjolley/BIGSdb_documentation/dbase_setup.rst

   * Force the use of a specific set when accessing database via this XML
     configuration: Value is the name of the set.

+* start_codons

+  * Semi-colon separated list of start codons to allow.
+Note that this list will replace the built-in defaults of ATG, GTG, and TTG, and is used for all functions that require recognising complete coding sequences, such as automated allele definition.

 * start_id

   * Defines the minimum record id to be used when uploading new isolate